Denmark — Påskeferie

-In English, is means “teasing letters.”
-Letters containing short poems are sent and signed using one dot for each letter in the sender’s name.
-The recipient has to guess the name of the sender, if they guess correctly, they get a chocolate Easter egg, and if they get it wrong, they have to give a chocolate egg to the sender.
+In English, this means “teasing letters.”
+The letters contain short poems are sent and signed using one dot for each letter in the sender’s name.
+The recipient has to guess the name of the sender, if they guess correctly, they get a chocolate Easter egg.
+And if they get it wrong, they have to give a chocolate egg to the sender.

 Eggs & Candy

 Eggs are also a big part of Easter in Denmark.
-Eggs are often served at Påskefrokost, and egg tosses are a popular activity.
+They are often served at Påskefrokost (Easter breakfast)and egg tosses are a popular activity.
 Royal Copenhagen produces a new porcelain Easter egg each year, which can be opened and filled with candy.

 Finland — Pääsiäinen

-Pääsiäinen is a big deal in Finland perhaps because it’s a major religious holiday for Finland’s 4.2 million Lutherans (nearly 80% of the population), but it also marks the first holiday of spring.
+Pääsiäinen is a big deal in Finland perhaps because it’s a major religious holiday for Finland’s 4.2 million Lutherans (nearly 80% of the population).
+It marks the first holiday of spring.

 The week of Easter, shops fill with the expected bunny/chick/chocolate kitsch, and at the same time flower shops and market stalls begin selling a lovely arrangement of palm leaves, pussy willows, and daffodils.